0netervezer0/Omega-DPI-Bypass/README.md

 # Lupi DPI Bypass
-## A simple and convenient tool for bypassing DPI
+## A simple and convenient tool for bypassing DPI on Windows
 #### [Русский (Russian) 🇷🇺](https://github.com/0netervezer0/Lupi-DPI-Bypass/blob/main/README_ru.md)  |  [فارسی (Persian) 🇮🇷](https://github.com/0netervezer0/Lupi-DPI-Bypass/blob/main/README_fa.md)
 It will help you get rid of blocking of YouTube or Discord in such countries as Russia, Iran and other countries where these services are blocked by DPI technology.
 > ### [Download](https://github.com/0netervezer0/Lupi-DPI-Bypass/releases/tag/2.0.3-(ENG))